Symbolic dynamics for the Teichmueller flow: Introduction

 Denote by $h_\nu$ the entropy of a measure $\nu\in {\cal M}_{\rm inv}({\cal Q})$.
 Define

 A \emph{measure of maximal entropy} for the component ${\cal Q}$ is a measure $\mu\in {\cal M}_{\rm inv}({\cal Q})$ such that $h_\mu=h_{\rm top}({\cal Q})$.
-A priori, such a measure need not exist.
-However, using Rauzy induction, Bufetov and Gurevich \cite{BG07} showed that for components of strata of abelian differentials, the $\Phi^t$-invariant probability measure in the Lebesgue measure class is the unique measure of maximal entropy for the component.
-We use Theorem \ref{coding} and the work of Buzzi and Sarig \cite{BS03} to extend this result to all components of strata of quadratic or abelian differentials, with a simpler proof.
+Since ${\cal Q}$ is non-compact, a priori such a measure need not exist.
+However, using Rauzy induction and the work of Buzzi and Sarig \cite{BS03}, Bufetov and Gurevich \cite{BG07} showed that for components of strata of abelian differentials, the $\Phi^t$-invariant probability measure in the Lebesgue measure class is the unique measure of maximal entropy for the component.
+We use Theorem \ref{coding} and \cite{BS03} to extend this result to all components of strata of quadratic or abelian differentials, with a different proof.

 \begin{theo} For every component ${\cal Q}$ of a stratum in ${\cal Q}(S)$ or ${\cal H}(S)$, the $\Phi^t$-invariant Borel probability measure in the Lebesgue measure class is the unique measure of maximal entropy. \end{theo}